xyluz/street-name-parser/README.md

 ### Usage

-Start by setting the csv file path in `src/Consts.php`, then follow eithe method 1 or 2 below
+Start by setting the csv file path in `src/Consts.php`, then follow either method 1 or 2 below

 #### Method 1: